DigitalCommodore/smartbear-mcp/docs/zephyr-integration.md

 ```
 Error: Zephyr API error (POST /testcases): Insufficient permissions [Status: 403]
 ```
-**Resolution**: Ensure token has required permissions for project and operation
+**Resolution**: Ensure the user account associated with the token has the required permissions for the project and operation (Jira Browse projects permission, read access, and Zephyr Cloud access)

 #### Invalid Project Key
 ```